-1.Tultion Fee- Supplements funding for ongoing school operating expenses, including wages and utilities.
+1. Tuition Fee- Supplements funding for ongoing school operating expenses, including wages and utilities.
 This rate is reviewed annually by the Diocese.

-2.Capital Levy - An annual levy is charged per family to contribute to the capital costs of school infrastructure.
-It covers all forms of capital expenditure; Le building improvements, all-Conditioning repairs, IT infrastructure and all grounds/facility improvements not included in the government funding.
+2. Capital Levy - An annual levy is charged per family to contribute to the capital costs of school infrastructure.
+It covers all forms of capital expenditure; i.e building improvements, air-Conditioning repairs, IT infrastructure and all grounds/facility improvements not included in the government funding.

-3.967 Levy - An annual levy is collected per family on behalf of the Parents & Friends association.
+3.P&F Levy - An annual levy is collected per family on behalf of the Parents & Friends association.
 The levy assists the Parents & Friends association to contribute towards capital projects and maintenance works of the College.

-4.Activity Levy - The activity levy is charged per student to contribute to the cost of activities; Le classroom excursions and other subject related expenses not covered by the Diocesan Tuition Fee.
-For Year 6 and 7 students this includes a 3-day camp.

-Silvaouroe Levy - The college resource levy is set to cover general classroom overheads and running costs.
-Including items such as compulsory competitions, photocopying, consumables, student supplies for 2020 (including stationery supplies), curriculum related materials and administration costs.
+4.Resource & Activity Levy - The activity levy is charged per student to contribute to the cost of activities; i.e. classroom excursions and other subject related expenses not covered by the Diocesan Tuition Ree.
+For Year 6, 7 and 9 students this includes a 3-day camp.
+The college resource levy is set to cover general classroom overheads and running costs.
+Including items such as compulsory competitions, photocopying, consumables, student supplies (including stationery supplies), curriculum related materials and administration costs.
 This levy changes slightly between years to cover expenses relating to that year level throughout the year.
 The levy also incorporates the provision of such items as, but not limited to, computer and technology resources for all year levels, including the maintenance of technology equipment.
 As the College continues to expand so does the computer and classroom technology resources, in order to support the learning experience of our children and to enable us to deliver the Australian Curriculum more efficiently and effectively.

-6.Laptop hire - Year 7 and 8 students are allocated a personal laptop.
-This hire charge relates to the compulsory hire and maintenance of a laptop by each student.
+Secondary students are allocated a personal laptop.
+This hire charge relates to the compulsory hire and maintenance of a laptop by each student